samirdev2019/my_blog/README.md

 There's no need to configure anything to run the application just for sending email it need to configure your SMTP in the php.ini file

+### TODO
+this project will needs somme add foctionalies in the future like as :
+* using the categories for posts
+* add the pagination
+* add a filter for looking posts by author, date or title